bakercp/ofxTime/README.md

 ofxTime
 =======

-A collection of utilities for dealing with Time.
+A collection of utilities for dealing with Time using the Poco Time classes.